Ivan-Kouznetsov/BetterImport/README.md

 Traditionally, importing from text files into SQL Server is done using the bulk copy program (bcp) an effective but rather limited and user-unfriendly program - skipping columns via bcp, for example, requires editing a text format file which is so fragile that bcp will error out if the format file does not end in an empty line.
-It also has no tolerance for bad data, which is virtually guaranteed when importing
-from large 3rd-party CSV or TSV files.
+It also has no tolerance for bad data, which is virtually guaranteed when importing from large 3rd-party CSV or TSV files.

 BetterImport has a simple interface for mapping columns, uses JSON for configuration, skips and logs bad data, and can preprocess data before importing.
 # Usage

-dotnet BetterImport.dll job.json
+dotnet BetterImport.dll job.json [-lockTable]

 job.json format:
 ```